-A bug is the most important entity in the software testing life cycle.
+A bug is the most critical entity in the software testing life cycle.
 And the most important attributes that can be assigned to a bug are Priority and Severity.

 Whenever a new bug is encountered, the bug is logged by a tester or a customer.
-The attributes attached to the bug could be many like defect description, application version, defect details, steps to reproduce, test data, created by, created date etc. but severity and priority are the most commonly used attributes.
-They help teams efficiently fix bugs and go through the release scheduling processes, without letting any critical issues fall through the gaps.
+The attributes attached to the bug could be many, like defect description, application version, defect details, steps to reproduce, test data, created by, created date, etc..
+Still, severity and priority are the most commonly used attributes.
+They help teams efficiently fix bugs and go through the release scheduling processes without letting any critical issues fall through the gaps.

-Once reported, a bug is going to be referred to by other teams that need to know the status of a project, including the testing and development teams, product owners, managers, clients and business analysts.
+Once reported, a bug will be referred to by other teams that need to know the project’s status, including the testing and development teams, product owners, managers, clients, and business analysts.